Gene Therapy

 Delivery of the gene to muscle

 We have a lot of muscle – about 30-40% of our body weight is muscle, and we have more than 750 different muscles, each consisting of billions and billions of cells.
-The healthy gene has to be delivered to a significant portion of the cell nuclei of all muscles.
+The healthy gene has to be delivered to a significant portion of the cell nuclei of all muscles in order to have a therapeutic effect.

 Fortunately, there is an organism that is quite good at injecting genes into cells: the virus.
 Thus, the gene therapy field has developed viral vectors, where the viral genes are removed, so there is room for the new gene and the modified viruses cannot replicate themselves.